shyiko/kubesec/README.md

 ## Encryption Protocol

 - "data" values are encrypted with AES-GCM
-(each value is padded to a block-size (32 bytes by default) and then encrypted using a shared (resource-unique, randomly generated) 256-bit DEK & a 96-bit random IV).
+(each value is padded to a block-size (48 bytes by default) and then encrypted using a shared (resource-unique, randomly generated) 256-bit DEK & a 96-bit random IV).
-- DEK is encrypted with public PGP `--key`(s) & signed with private PGP key (from the same set) before being stored in a Secret as `# kubesec:pgp:...`.
+- DEK is encrypted with public PGP `--key`(s) & signed with private PGP key before being stored in a Secret as `# kubesec:pgp:...`.

 ## Reporting Security Issues